danielknight982/serverless-xray/README.md

     ```npm install```

 You may now deploy to Lambda.
+You'll need to deploy each project seperatly.